fluffyfreak/tf330/README.md

 ![alt text](https://github.com/terriblefire/tf330/raw/master/bottom.png "Bottom of board")

 I dont care if you think my HDL is not pristine either.
 It works perfecly fine for what its intended to be.
+The SDRAM Controller is derived from my Archie core and the clock controller code is designed to simulate a PLL with adjustable phase.

 This is not an exercise in German over engineering.
-Its just a simple repeatable board that works and there are about 500 of them built and working reliably.
+Its proper engineered to do an exact task.
+Its a simple repeatable board that works and there are about 500 of them built and working reliably.

 I dont like forks because i dont like options.
 Options mean more testing and more testing = time.
 So if you fork you are on your own but if you fork and dont give credit I will make it my mission in life to punish you.
 I will summon the ancient spirits of evil like Jack Tramiel and have them haunt you for all time.
 You have been warned.